Jordan Travis: Early life

 Travis was born in West Palm Beach, Florida, and attended Palm Beach Central High School.
 After his Sophomore year, he transferred to The Benjamin School where he graduated in 2018.
 Coming out of high school he was ranked No. 24 dual-threat quarterback by 247Sports.
-His Brother Devon Travis, played baseball at Florida State under Mike Martin.
+His brother Devon Travis played baseball at Florida State under Mike Martin.

 College career

 Louisville

 Travis began his college career committing to the Louisville Cardinals over the Baylor Bears.
-Playing just 3 games, he completed 4-of-14 passing and 40 on the ground.
-On November 2018, Travis announced he would be transferring.
+Playing just 3 games, he completed 4-of-14 passing attempts and gained 40 yards rushing.
+In November 2018, Travis announced he would be transferring.